Smolko/yii2-phpexcel/README.md

 string `$getOnlySheet` is a sheet name to getting the data.
 This is only get the sheet with same name.

+boolean `$boldHeader` to set bold text in first row.

+boolean `$autoSize` to set auto-size for columns.

+boolean `$wordWrap` to set word-wrapping in all cells.

 array|Formatter `$formatter` the formatter used to format model attribute values into displayable texts.
 This can be either an instance of [[Formatter]] or an configuration array for creating the [[Formatter]] instance.
 If this property is not set, the "formatter" application component will be used.

 Installation